scikit-tda/DREiMac/README.md

 DREiMac is based on [cohomology](https://en.wikipedia.org/wiki/Cohomology) and [Eilenberg-MacLane spaces](https://en.wikipedia.org/wiki/Eilenberg%E2%80%93MacLane_space#Bijection_between_homotopy_classes_of_maps_and_cohomology), and turns persistent cohomology computations into topology-preserving coordinates for data.

 For more details see [[1]](#1) for the circular coordinates algorithm, [[2]](#2) for the toroidal coordinates algorithm, and [[3]](#3) for the projective coordinates algorithm.

+## Contributing

+To contribute, you can fork the project, make your changes, and submit a pull request.

 ## Authors